Tim-Abwao/jokes-and-trivia-chatbot/README.md

     The script:

+    - activates a virtual environment with dependencies
-    - Starts the *rasa action server*
+    - starts the *rasa action server*
-    - Opens the demo web-page
+    - opens the demo web-page
-    - Starts the *rasa server* (might take a while).
+    - starts the *rasa server* (might take a while).

 ## Deployment Options